trustnote-org/trustnote-common/README.md

-# Trustgraph common
+# Trustnote common

-This is a library used in [](https://Trustgraph.org) clients.
+This is a library used in [](https://Trustnote.org) clients.
 Never used directly.
 Some of the clients that require the library:

-* [Trustgraph Wallet](../../../trustgraph-wallet) - GUI wallet for Mac, Windows, Linux, iOS, and Android.
+* [Trustnote Wallet](../../../trustnote-wallet) - GUI wallet for Mac, Windows, Linux, iOS, and Android.
-* [Trustgraph Headless](../../../trustgraph-headless) - headless wallet, primarily for server side use.
+* [Trustnote Headless](../../../trustnote-headless) - headless wallet, primarily for server side use.
-* [Trustgraph Relay](../../../trustgraph-relay) - relay node for Trustgraph network.
+* [Trustnote Relay](../../../trustnote-relay) - relay node for Trustnote network.
 It doesn't hold any private keys.
-* [Trustgraph Hub](../../../trustgraph-hub) - hub for Trustgraph network.
-Includes the relay, plus can store and forward end-to-end encrypted messages among devices on the Trustgraph network.
+* [Trustnote Hub](../../../trustnote-hub) - hub for Trustnote network.
+Includes the relay, plus can store and forward end-to-end encrypted messages among devices on the Trustnote network.

 ## Developer guides

-See the [wiki](https://github.com/Trustgraph/Trustgraphcore/wiki/Trustgraph-Developer-Guides).
-Many of the features are not documented yet, see other [Trustgraph repositories](https://github.com/Trustgraph) as samples, for APIs see the `exports` of node.js modules.
+See the [wiki](https://github.com/Trustnote/Trustnotecore/wiki/Trustnote-Developer-Guides).
+Many of the features are not documented yet, see other [Trustnote repositories](https://github.com/Trustnote) as samples, for APIs see the `exports` of node.js modules.

 ## Configuring